-It’s been said that various colors of tulips have significant meaning when gifted: Red means love, white means I’m sorry and purple represents loyalty.
+It’s been said that various colors of tulips have significant meanings when gifted: Red means love, white means I’m sorry, and purple represents loyalty.

 There are over 150 species of tulips with over 3,000 different varieties and are classified into Divisions by type:

 Division 1: Single Early.
 Medium size blossoms with a classic tulip shape.
 Short, sturdy stems with an overall height of 10-14”.
 Often fragrant.
 Flair, Purple Prince, Bestseller, Apricot Beauty